funkman1/nexusACR/README.md

 &nbsp;&nbsp;&nbsp;```sudo apt upgrade -y```

-&nbsp;&nbsp;&nbsp;Note: You might have to use a different package manager depending on your OS type
+&nbsp;&nbsp;&nbsp;Note: You might have to use a different package manager depending on your OS type.

 &nbsp;&nbsp;&nbsp;**2.3)**	Next, we should install wget so that we can download the tar file from the download site, run the following command: